IS2AI/Soyle/README.md

 # Söyle

-This repository presents a demo, pre-trained models, and training code for our paper titled "Söyle: Noise Robust Multilingual Speech Recognition with Long Transcription Featuring the Tatar Speech Corpus".
-You can see the full paper [here](link-to-be).
+This repository presents a demo, pre-trained models, and training code for our paper titled "Noise Robust Multilingual Speech Recognition with Long Transcription Featuring the Tatar Speech Corpus".
+You can see the full paper [Noise-Robust Multilingual Speech Recognition and the Tatar Speech Corpus](https://ieeexplore.ieee.org/document/10463419).

 ## Available Languages